-II.
-BY DECEMBER 15:
+12. BY DECEMBER 15:

 - a.
-The Dean sends a signed electronic copy of his/her/their evaluation (along with the evaluations of the external reviewers) to the Assistant to the Provost.
-The Dean sends the electronic copy of the applicant's dossier and supporting documentation to the Assistant to the Provost. - b.
-The Office of the Provost will have the electronic copy of materials available for the Rank and Tenure Committee members (including any hard copies of supporting materials referenced in the electronic dossier).
-The applicant's file will then be closed, except for information not reasonably obtainable at that time.
-The Committee will not consider incomplete applications. - 12.
+The Dean uploads a signed evaluation to the collection point. - b.
+The Office of the Provost sends a link to the sections of the portfolio containing the dossier and supporting documentation and provides access to all collection points to Rank and Tenure Committee members.
+The applicant's file will then be closed. - 13.
 BY FEBRUARY 15: A Committee recommendation for or against promotion or tenure will be forwarded to the applicant.
-The applicant may discuss reasons for a negative recommendation with the Provost. - 13.
+The applicant may discuss reasons for the recommendation with the Provost. - 14.
 BY MARCH I: Appeals must be filed by the applicant with the Office of the Provost.
-An applicant whose promotion or tenure is not recommended by the Rank and Tenure Committee may appeal that recommendation to the Committee only if he/she has additional significant information that had not been submitted with the original application file.
-The applicant will supply the Dean and appropriate faculty with this material for comment.
-The Dean and the appropriate faculty (as defined in item 8 above) will provide their comments to the Office of the Provost by March 10. - 14.
-BY APRIL I: The Committee recommendation for or against the appeal will be forwarded to the applicant.
+An applicant whose promotion or tenure is not recommended by the Rank and Tenure Committee may appeal that recommendation to the Committee only if they have additional significant information that was not available to them before the application was closed on December 15th.
+Collection points for appeal will automatically be created for all applicants who are not recommended for promotion.
+The applicant will upload appeal materials to their appeal portfolio established for this purpose.
+The Office of the Provost will provide the applicant with links to collection points for the Dean's letter and letters from appropriate faculty.
+The applicant will send a unique link to their appeal portfolio and a link to the collection points to the Dean and appropriate faculty (as defined in item 7 above).
+The Dean and the appropriate faculty will each upload a signed confidential letter that clearly states their recommendation using the links provided by the applicant by March 10. - 15.
+BY APRIL 1: The Committee recommendation for or against the appeal will be forwarded to the applicant.
 The Committee recommendations for all applicants will be presented to the President.
-The Provost will make his/her recommendation to the President and provide the Committee with a copy. - 15.
-BY APRIL 15: Applicants will be notified of the President's final decision.

-16. An applicant may request written reasons for denial of promotion or tenure from the Administration in accord with the Faculty Handbook.
+The Provost will make his/her recommendation to the President and provide the Committee with a copy. - 16.
+BY APRIL 15: Applicants will be notified of the President's final decision. - 17.
+AFTER APRIL 15 and PRIOR to MAY 30: An applicant may request written reasons for denial of promotion or tenure from the Administration in accordance with the Faculty Handbook.
 That request should be presented to the Provost.